If I were to describe Philips Satinelle HP6401 in just a few words, I would say:

 If you epilate at least once every two weeks, your skin should be smooth but it will also not take that long to get all the hairs removed from the root.

-Thus, if you are on a tight budget or if you are just not that comfortable with spending too much on a hair removal device, then you can choose this one.
+If you are on a tight budget or if you are just not that comfortable with spending too much on a hair removal device, then you can comfortably choose this one.

 Philips HP6401 doesn’t come with many accessories, with the exception of an efficiency cap.